Followers

 A Boy from Jamaica

-Jamaica, Long Island that is.
-Brigadier General Marinus Willett may in fact be one of the greatest and accomplished New Yorkers - ever.
+Jamaica, Long Island, that is.
+Brigadier General Marinus Willett may well be one of the greatest and most accomplished New Yorkers ever.
 He was a descendant of Thomas Willett, who arrived in New York on the ship The Lion in 1632.
 The elder Willett served as the first English Mayor of New York City after New Amsterdam fell to the British in 1664.
 Marinus' father was Edward Willett, a farmer who lived in Jamaica, Long Island (now Queens).
-Hard to believe that the mean streets that folks see on the way to JFK Airport once were some of the lushest farmland in America.
-But Edward was a man of letters and business - he made his living as a school teacher and a tavern keeper.
+It's hard to believe that the mean streets people see on the way to JFK Airport once were some of the lushest farmland in America.
+But Edward was a man of letters and business—he made his living as a school teacher and a tavern keeper.

 Soldier of the King

-staunchly Loyal a generation later.
-The regiment took part in General James Abercrombie's expedition to Fort Ticonderoga in 1758.
-Later, Marinus Willett served with the regiment as part of John Bradstreet's army in the Battle of Fort Frontenac.
-He became ill during the campaign and stayed at Fort Stanwix until he recovered.
-He helped with the upgrade of the fort while there and as his career later unfolded that seems almost providential.
+As with many American leaders of the Revolutionary War, young Marinus first gained experience fighting for the King as a Loyal and dedicated subject.
+He served in the militia during the French and Indian War, where he was commissioned as a Subaltern in a New York regiment led by Oliver DeLancey Sr. DeLancey was among the wealthiest New Yorkers, and his family would remain staunchly Loyal a generation later.
+The regiment participated in General James Abercrombie's 1758 expedition to Fort Ticonderoga.
+Later, Marinus Willett served with the regiment as part of John Bradstreet's forces at the Battle of Fort Frontenac.
+He fell ill during the campaign and remained at Fort Stanwix until he recovered.
+While there, he assisted in upgrading the fort, which, as his career later developed, seems almost providential.

 Son of Liberty

 New York, not Boston style.
-Willett settled in New York City after the war and although he worked as a cabinet maker, he took an interest in politics as tensions with Britain started to simmer.
-He became the community organizer of his day, which is to say, rabble-rouser and street brawler.
+Willett settled in New York City after the war, and although he worked as a cabinetmaker, he took an interest in politics as tensions with Britain began to simmer.
+He became the community organizer of his time, which is to say, a rabble-rouser and street brawler.
 After the news of Lexington and Concord, he helped plan a raid on the old arsenal in New York and took weapons for the cause.
-On June 6, 1775, the British decided to evacuate the City of New York.
-Willett led an effort that stopped the soldiers from taking spare arms with them.
+On June 6, 1775, the British decided to evacuate New York City.
+Willett led an effort that prevented the soldiers from taking spare arms with them.
 On July 20, 1775, he and other members of the Sons of Liberty procured a sloop and captured a British storehouse at Turtle Bay.
-This cove on the East River received its name from the Dutch settlers because of its resemblance to a knife.
-The word Deutal (Turtle) being Dutch for "knife."
-Ironically Turtle Bay is near where the British landed when they recaptured Manhattan a year later.
+This cove on the East River was named by Dutch settlers because of its resemblance to a knife.
+The word "Deutal" (Turtle) is Dutch for "knife."
+Ironically, Turtle Bay is near where the British landed when they recaptured Manhattan a year later.

 Patriot Soldier

-Clearly, Marinus Willett came into his own in wartime, as so many of our military legends have.
-He started as a captain in the 1st New York Regiment and almost immediately the regiment took part in General Richard Montgomery's invasion of Canada in 1775, one of the most horrific events of the entire war.
-He fought at the Battle of Quebec in December of that year and for a while commanded Fort St. John during the American occupation.
-But he returned to New York City with the regiment when enlistments ended, arriving in March.
-During the time of the great British offensive to retake the city in 1776, he had lost a captain's commission in the 4th New York Regiment (perhaps in a card
+Clearly, Marinus Willett proved himself during wartime, as many of our military legends have.
+He began as a captain in the 1st New York Regiment, and almost right away, the regiment participated in General Richard Montgomery's invasion of Canada in 1775, one of the most brutal episodes of the entire war.
+He fought at the Battle of Quebec in December of that year and temporarily commanded Fort St. John during the American occupation.
+However, he returned to New York City with the regiment when enlistments expired, arriving in March.
+During the British offensive to retake the city in 1776, he had lost a captain's commission in the 4th New York Regiment (possibly in a card game) but continued to serve as a militiaman.

-game) but served as a militiaman.
-But experience and connections do count, especially in time of war.
-In November 1776 he was made Lieutenant Colonel of the 3rd New York Regiment which was commanded by Peter Gansevoort.
-He spent the winter recruiting before marching the regiment north.
-In March of 1777, he was given command of Fort Constitution in the New York Highlands, where he launched a successful attack on one hundred British soldiers burning a blockhouse.
-He later helped MacDougall defend Peekskill against a British raid in 1777, before being assigned to Fort Stanwix on the Mohawk River.
+But experience and connections do matter, especially during wartime.
+In November 1776, he was appointed Lieutenant Colonel of the 3rd New York Regiment, commanded by Peter Gansevoort.
+He spent the winter recruiting before leading the regiment north.
+In March 1777, he took command of Fort Constitution in the New York Highlands, where he successfully attacked a blockhouse and burned a British force of one hundred soldiers.
+Later that year, he helped MacDougall defend Peekskill against a British raid, before being assigned to Fort Stanwix on the Mohawk River.

 Drums Along the Mohawk

-Still, the besiegers continued with demands for Willet to surrender.
-Willet met with the emissaries personally.
-But when he learned of Herkimer's defeat at Oriskany, he decided to slip out himself and get help from Fort Dayton further down the Mohawk Valley.
-There he learned that Major General Schuyler had already dispatched a second relief force under the command of Benedict Arnold.
-Willett proceeded to Albany where he met with Arnold and then returned to Fort Dayton with Arnold's army.
-On the way back, Willett stopped to visit Herkimer.
-Almost two weeks after the battle of Oriskany, Herkimer had his leg amputated that same day (August 19th), but seemed in good spirits.
-However Herkimer the following day died from infection and blood loss.
+Still, the besiegers kept demanding Willet surrender.
+Willet personally met with the emissaries.
+But when he learned of Herkimer's defeat at Oriskany, he decided to slip out on his own and seek help from Fort Dayton further down the Mohawk Valley.
+There, he discovered that Major General Schuyler had already sent a second relief force under Benedict Arnold's command.
+Willett then traveled to Albany, where he met with Arnold, and afterward returned to Fort Dayton with Arnold's army.
+On the return trip, Willett stopped to visit Herkimer.
+Almost two weeks after the Battle of Oriskany, Herkimer had his leg amputated on August 19th but appeared in good spirits.
+However, the next day, Herkimer died from infection and blood loss.

 Countering Espionage?

-Butler while he was trying to recruit rangers at Shoemaker Tavern in German Flatts, New York.
+In a surprising connection to Yankee Doodle Spies, Willett appears to have played a small role in counterespionage efforts.
+On August 20th, he served as a judge at Loyalist Captain Walter Butler’s trial.
+Butler was the son of John Butler, who commanded Butler’s Rangers, a prominent Loyalist unit both feared and despised by Patriots on the New York frontier.
+Continental Army troops had captured the younger Butler while he was trying to recruit rangers at Shoemaker Tavern in German Flatts, New York.
 Butler was tried as a spy.
-Willett's court found Butler guilty and sentenced him to death.
+Willett's court found him guilty and sentenced him to death.
 The condemned Butler was sent to Albany to await execution, but after a few months, he escaped and returned to Canada.

 Back to the Continental Army, then back to New York's Frontier, then...

 Willett seemed to be everywhere at times.
-In June 1778 he was given leave from the Northern Department to join Washington's' Main Continental Army, which was preparing to attack General Clinton's British Army making its way from Philadelphia to New York.
-There he served as an aide to General Charles Scott and took part in the Battle of Monmouth.
-Scott's Brigade was part of the advanced guard at that epic struggle.
-By the summer of 1779, Willett was back with the 3rd New York Regiment as it took part in the Sullivan Campaign against the Iroquois.
-This was a less than noble campaign of death and destruction that proved a precursor to later Indian campaigns.
-Willett
+In June 1778, he was granted leave from the Northern Department to join Washington's Main Continental Army, which was preparing to attack General Clinton's British forces moving from Philadelphia to New York.
+There, he served as an aide to General Charles Scott and participated in the Battle of Monmouth.
+Scott's Brigade was part of the vanguard in that epic clash.

 Post War: Politico Peacemaker Peace Officer